kriswill/fasm-hello/README.md

   [Determinate Installer](https://github.com/DeterminateSystems/nix-installer#the-determinate-nix-installer).
 2. Configure Nix to use [Flakes](https://nixos.wiki/wiki/Flakes).  _(default config if using the Determinate Installer)_
 3. Install [direnv](https://direnv.net/).
+4. Create a `.envrc` file to enable the development shell:

+    echo "use flakes" > .envrc

-4. run: `direnv allow` in the project directory.
+5. run: `direnv allow` in the project directory.
-5. Build the project:
+6. Build the project:

     nix build

-6. Run the built program:
+7. Run the built program:

     ./result/bin/fasm-hello